MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define INVERT_E2_DIR false
 #define INVERT_E3_DIR false
 {% endhighlight %}
 These inverts the motor movement for each axis.
-Usually flipping the connector will be okay but if that's such a hassle, just invert these without the need to fiddle with your electronic.
+Reversing the wiring of your stepper motor is probably the proper way to do this, but if you don't want to fiddle with the electronics this will fix it.

 {% alert danger %}
 If you're not careful on this, your axis will crash to the wrong direction.
-Either flip the connector or invert the value above.
-Make sure you try to move your axis manually via pronterface/repetier-host or lcd menu.
-Make sure all of your axis are in the middle of their travel to avoid them crashing.
+Either change the wiring or invert the value above.
+Make sure when you try to move an axis manually via pronterface/repetier-host or lcd menu, in order to check this setting, that you start with the axis in the middle of its travel.
 {% endalert %}

 ***